WhatsApp Message Templates

 Creating a WhatsApp Message Template

-The steps to create a WhatsApp message template are the following:
+You create a WhatsApp message template using the following steps:

 1. Select +New Template, located at the top of the Message Templates section.